learn-co-curriculum/ios-deployOnDayOne-Advanced/README.md

 }
 ```

 You can then call the `FirebaseAPI` methods to get access to data on our servers.
 You do NOT need to understand how they work right now, but it should be somewhat self-explanatory as to what the methods do based on their names in the `FirebaseAPI.h`.
-You should only be touching the methods listed in `FirebaseAPI.h`.
+You should only be calling the methods listed in `FirebaseAPI.h`.